 Random Forest doesn’t belong to basic types of machine learning classification algorithms.
 It is an ensemble of several Decision Trees combined into one algorithm.
 So first, let’s discuss the Decision Tree method.

-This algorithm solves both classification and regression problems.
+This algorithm solves both classification and regression problems and is used by machine learning software development services.
 The model builds a form of a tree structure and creates a sequence of rules.
 Step by step, the original dataset is split into smaller and smaller subsets by these rules.
 So, an associated decision tree appears with decision nodes and leaf nodes.
 The algorithm simulates human thinking, and you can easily follow the logic.

 Decision tree example with nodes (source)